Skip to content

 The maintenance trap: the system is delivered.
 Six months later, the developers who built it have moved to other projects.
 Maintenance tickets accumulate.
 Nobody fully understands the rule engine code.

-The regulatory impasse: a new KYC or AML requirement takes effect.
+The regulatory impasse: a new AUSTRAC rule or AML/CTF amendment takes effect.
 Implementation requires a partial redesign of the rule engine.
 The compliance deadline arrives before the engineering work is complete.

 The edge case abyss: the system handles 80% of cases after 6 months.
 Reaching 95% takes another 18 months.
 The last 5% is exponentially harder and consumes a disproportionate share of resources.